Non-stationary time series attribution for heatwaves over Europe: Attribution statements for ERA5 using ensemble simulations

 \item The non-stationary GPD is estimated with \verb|statsmodels| using maximum likelihood estimation.
 Again, the BIC is used to assess the optimal maximum degree of Legendre polynomials.
-Goodness-of-fit is assessed using quantile-quantile and probability-probability plots as described in Sect.
-6.2.3 in \citet{Coles2001}.
-All combinations of scale and shape parameters up to degree five are allowed, in which the degree of the shape parameter is not allowed to be larger than the degree of the scale parameter ($\text{deg}(\sigma)\geq \text{deg}(\xi)$).
+Goodness-of-fit is assessed using quantile-quantile and probability-probability plots as described in \citet[Sect.~6.2.3]{Coles2001}.
+All combinations of scale and shape parameters up to degree $K=5$ are allowed, in which the degree of the shape parameter is not allowed to be larger than the degree of the scale parameter ($\text{deg}(\sigma)\geq \text{deg}(\xi)$).
+The reason for this condition is that the estimation of a covariate-dependent shape parameter introduces additional uncertainty \citep{friederichs2009}; to account for this, the shape parameter is here restricted so as not to vary more flexibly than the scale parameter.
+This improves the stability of likelihood-based inference.
 Here, we use all threshold exceedances and do not apply a declustering scheme.

-\item Next, the distribution of $l^\star$ must be specified, in this example the Logistic model.
-For the fitting, for each scenario the univariate estimates and $\phi^{(s)}_{t_i}$ and the optimal degree of $\sigma^{(s)}_{t_i}$ and $\xi^{(s)}_{t_i}$ are plugged into the censored likelihood approach.
+\item Next, the parametric form of $V$ must be specified, in this example, the logistic model.
+For each scenario, the univariate estimates $\phi^{(s)}_{i}$ and the optimal degrees of $\sigma^{(s)}_{i}$ and $\xi^{(s)}_{i}$ are plugged into the censored likelihood approach.
 Then the optimal degree of the covariates for the dependence parameter is determined.
-Finally, using the estimated parameters as starting values, the model is fitted jointly and the resulting parameters are returned by the fit. \end{enumerate}
+Finally, using the estimated parameters as starting values, the model is fitted jointly and the resulting parameters are returned by the fit.
+The logistic-regression coefficients are not updated in this joint fit. \end{enumerate}